Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 Deribit only accepts deposits in Bitcoin.
 You can deposit funds in your trading account from a Bitcoin wallet.

 The same goes for withdrawals.
-Deribit only supports Bitcoin withdrawals in a Bitcoin wallet, and there is no fiat support.
+Deribit only supports Bitcoin withdrawals to a Bitcoin wallet, and there is no fiat support.

 • Retail Level 0: ID document and proof of residence needed